Indonesian fires worsen, Singapore smog sets record

 Singapore's government has warned it could last weeks.

-Indonesia has earmarked around 200 billion rupiah to handle the disaster.
+Indonesia has earmarked around 200 billion rupiah ($20 million) to handle the disaster.
 Seven military aircraft were deployed for water bombings and rain seeding.

 "HAZARDOUS"